Skip to content

 Instead, you will need to clone the repository using Git, which you can get here.

-Clone the repo by running this command in the target directory:
+Clone the repo recursively by running this command in the target directory:

 Warning